 - Mad Libs Dialogue:

 - Played for Laughs.
-The dialogue is smooth until the Mad Libs portion.
-They're also sometimes grammatically incorrect such as with "I'm trying to cut down on GLUTEN.
-That looks very SANDWICH".
+Bot dialogue is normally smooth until they reach a [VARIABLE] within their dialogue which is in a higher or lower pitched Machine Monotone.
+They're also sometimes grammatically incorrect such as with "I'm trying to cut down on [GLUTEN], but that looks very [SANDWICH]".

 - No Celebrities Were Harmed: While working in the restaurant sim, you end up filming a Reality Show with an expy of Gordon Ramsay.
 Fortunately his on-camera demeanor hides that hes actually quite friendly.